doconix/string-format-full/README.md

 # Description

-A full implementation of the Python formatting mini-language -- built by transcoding the official Jython code.
+A full implementation of the Python formatting mini-language -- built by transcoding the official Jython code with as few changes as possible.

 Jython is a 20+ year-old codebase, and this module inherits much of its maturity.
 The code requires minimal changes to the original Jython because Java -> Javascript is a straightforward conversion.
 Kudos to the Jython team! https://www.jython.org/

-Minified size: `21kb`
+This library is larger than alternatives, so its use case is projects that need formatting to exactly match the results of Python's str.format.
+Minified size is `21kb`.

 # Use